bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-01-11-newsletter.md

 layout: newsletter
 lang: en
 ---
-This week's newsletter describes a idea for allowing offline LN nodes to receive funds onchain that they'll later be able to use offchain without extra delay.
+This week's newsletter describes an idea for allowing offline LN nodes to receive funds onchain that they'll later be able to use offchain without extra delay.
 Also included are our regular sections with summaries of new software releases and release candidates, plus descriptions of